31 Oct Here’s how your hormones impact your sense of smell

-During this premenstrual week, plunging estrogen can make you more easily annoyed or overpowered by scents of any kind–even those you normally enjoy during other cycle weeks.
-That’s because as estrogen drops, it makes you more sensitive to sensory input in general–such as loud noises, scratchy textures and unpleasant tastes.
+During your premenstrual Week 4, plunging estrogen can make you more easily annoyed or overpowered by scents of any kind–even those you normally enjoy during other cycle weeks.
+That’s because as estrogen drops, it makes you more sensitive to sensory input of all kinds, such as loud noises, scratchy textures and unpleasant tastes.

 However, there is one scent that can actually ease premenstrual symptoms when you sniff it during this cycle week: lavender.
-Inhaling a natural lavender scent (such as lavender potpourri or essential oil) for 10 minutes can significantly reduce premenstrual anger, irritability and the blues, research shows.
-As the researchers explain it, certain compounds in lavender’s aroma are absorbed through membranes in your nasal passages, then travel to the brain where they have a relaxing, mood-lifting effect.
+Inhaling a natural lavender scent (such as lavender potpourri or essential oil) for 10 minutes can significantly reduce premenstrual anger, irritability and the blues, according to research in the journal BioPsychoSocial Medicine.6 As the study authors explain it, certain compounds in lavender’s aroma are absorbed through membranes in your nasal passages, then travel to the brain where they have a relaxing, mood-lifting effect.